Remembering Fleetwood Mac singer-songwriter Christine McVie

 CHICKEN SHACK: (Singing) I would rather go blind, boy, than to see you walk away from me.

-BLAIR: Love, jealousy, romance, affairs of the heart were Christine McVie's stock in trade.
+BLAIR: Love, jealousy, romance - affairs of the heart were Christine McVie's stock-in-trade.
 And there was plenty of that in Fleetwood Mac.
 She joined the band in 1970.
 She'd married its bassist, John McVie, two years earlier.
-Her bandmates Stevie Nicks and Lindsey Buckingham were also a couple.
-Around the making of the album "Rumours" in the mid-1970s, both couples split.
+Her bandmates, Stevie Nicks and Lindsey Buckingham, were also married.
+Both couples eventually divorced.
 Add to that rumors of cheating, drugs and alcohol.

 (SOUNDBITE OF ARCHIVED RECORDING)